Home HealthTopics Health Centers Reference Library - ADAM Search NetWellnessSearch Advanced

 NetWellness experts receive many questions about weight gain.
-It's important for all people to maintain a healthy weight, but it's a particularly important concern for women for several reasons.
+It is important for all people to maintain a healthy weight, but it is particularly important for women for several reasons.

 1. Women have the greatest burden of overweight and obesity in the US.

-2. It is more difficult for women to lose and maintain their weight compared to men because of their hormones and body make up.
+2. It is more difficult for women to lose and maintain their weight compared to men because of their hormones and body make up (tend to have less muscle mass and more fat tissue).

 Causes of Weight Gain

 Gaining weight is a natural part of the life cycle for all women.
-Periods in which women tend to experience major weight gain include:
+Women tend to experience major weight gain :

 Weight gain in women is complex and caused by a variety of reasons including: